-ARU Peterborough will support the Cambridgeshire and Peterborough Combined Authority and Peterborough City Council vision to deliver a step-change in life chances for people in Peterborough and beyond, helping to improve and retain the skills of people in the region while also bringing additional opportunity and prosperity to the area.
+ARU Peterborough is supporting the Cambridgeshire and Peterborough Combined Authority and Peterborough City Council vision of delivering a step-change in life chances for people in Peterborough and beyond, helping to improve and retain the skills of people in the region while also bringing additional opportunity and prosperity to the area.

 The Mayoral Authority of Cambridgeshire and Peterborough and Peterborough City Council have been working closely with partners and key stakeholders for the past 3 years in planning the new University, an ambition of the city for over 40 years.

 The new University for Peterborough is a partnership between the Mayoral Authority of Cambridgeshire and Peterborough, Peterborough City Council and Anglia Ruskin University.
-The new university will be known as ARU Peterborough until it achieves full independence.
+The new university is known as ARU Peterborough until it achieves full independence.

 ARU Peterborough will provide a practical solution to the problem of low employment and skills levels across Peterborough.
 It will aim to boost the skills and employability of students.